ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/03_ligand_behavior/scripts/README.md

 ### 1. Creation of ligand heavy-atom index

-A heavy-atom index group was generated for the ligand (`DOL`) to support heavy-atom-based ligand RMSD analysis.
+A heavy-atom index group was generated for the ligand `DOL` to support heavy-atom-based ligand RMSD analysis.

 - Script: `01_make_DOL_heavy_index.sh`
 - Purpose: creates the ligand heavy-atom index group for downstream analysis

 ### 2. Removal of PBC jumps

-Periodic boundary condition (PBC) jumps were removed from the full system trajectory using `gmx trjconv -pbc nojump` to generate a continuous trajectory suitable for ligand analysis.
+Periodic boundary condition jumps were removed from the full-system trajectory using `gmx trjconv -pbc nojump` to generate a continuous trajectory suitable for ligand analysis.

 - Typical input: `md_0_60.xtc`
 - Typical output: `md_nojump_ligand.xtc`